About

 Among his many landmark laws include the Civil Rights Act of 1964, the Voting Rights Act of 1965, the Civil Rights Act of 1968 which included the Fair Housing Act, the Immigration and Nationality Act of 1965, Head Start, Medicare, Medicaid, Job Corps, the Clean Air Act, the National Endowments for the Arts and the Humanities, and many more.

-Former recipients of the award include President George H. W. Bush, President Jimmy Carter, Justice Ruth Bader Ginsburg, former U.S. Attorney General Eric Holder, U.S. Sen. John McCain, U.S. Sen. Carl Levin, former House Speaker Nancy Pelosi, U.S. Rep. John Lewis, U.S. Rep. John Dingell, U.S. Rep. James Clyburn, and philanthropist David M. Rubenstein.
+Former recipients of the award include President Joe Biden, President George H. W. Bush, President Jimmy Carter, Justice Ruth Bader Ginsburg, former U.S. Attorney General Eric Holder, U.S. Sen. John McCain, U.S. Sen. Carl Levin, former House Speaker Nancy Pelosi, U.S. Rep. John Lewis, U.S. Rep. John Dingell, U.S. Rep. James Clyburn, philanthropist David M. Rubenstein, and musician Willie Nelson.

 LBJ School of Public Affairs